Woman hopes to blanket the town with love in honor of her murdered mother

 Her mother, Christine Ann McCaleb, 67, had been stabbed to death in the early-morning hours of Oct.
 16, 2019, allegedly by Jared Shaw, who was 32 at the time.
 Police reports indicated Shaw believed McCaleb had been using a blanket that was his.

-On Saturday and Sunday, March 13-14, representatives of a nonprofit organization Arel created in her mother’s honor will visit locations in DeLand and Ormond Beach to distribute blankets to anyone who wants to participate.
+On Sunday, March 14, representatives of a nonprofit organization Arel created in her mother’s honor will visit locations in DeLand and Ormond Beach to distribute blankets to anyone who wants to participate.
 Volunteers are invited to give the blankets directly to the homeless, or leave them on benches in places where the homeless sleep.

 In the aftermath of McCaleb’s death, Shaw was declared incompetent to stand trial, and he has been involuntarily committed to a treatment facility, according to court records.